pyxherb/slake/docs/core/runtime/calling.rst

 ------------

 Calling convention specifies details during calling functions.
-This documentation describes the calling conventions used in Swampeak programs.
+This documentation describes the calling conventions used in Slake programs.

 Conventions
 -----------